 Adjoining the Mandir is BAPS Shri Swaminarayan Haveli, a multi-function cultural centre.
 Whereas the Mandir is carved from stone, the Haveli uses wood: English Oak and Burmese Teak have been fashioned into panels, arches, and screens, all carved by over 150 craftsmen in India with geometric patterns depicting peacocks, elephants and lotus flowers.
 The cultural centre houses a vast pillarless prayer hall with enough space for 3,000 people, a gymnasium, medical centre, dining facilities, bookstall, conference facilities, and offices.
 On Saturdays, it hosts 2,000-strong prayer meetings.
 A souvenir shop sells henna kits, a wide selection of books, postcards, CDs, DVDs and herbal health products.

-Special thanks go to Mr. Yegesh Patel for organising my visit and granting a permission to take photos.
+Special thanks go to Mr Yegesh Patel for organising my visit and granting permission to take photos.

 Author: Anita Sāne